 [ The fairy godmother cast a magic spell ] [Cinderella was… into a pumpkin]

 Sometimes it’s a bit difficult to decide where a sentence begins as there are lots of fillers, e.g. “ooh”, “ahh” and groping patterns (e.g. repetitions of the same Noun Phrase).
-Try to segment the utterances to ignore the filler material
+Try to “segment” the sentences (i.e. identify beginnings and ends) to ignore the filler material

 Guidelines regarding segmentation are provided in